Siliguri Corridor: History

-Location and dimensions
+Geography

 The dimensions of the corridor are a matter of interpretation.
 Descriptions give it an area of 170 by 60 km with the narrowest section being 20-22 km.
 Kamal Jit Singh places the length at 200 km with a width of 17 to 60 km, giving it an area of approximately 12200 km2.

 Another description places its dimensions as approximately 200 km in length and 20 to 60 km wide, also giving it an area of approximately 12200 km2.

-The corridor is located between Bangladesh to the southwest, Nepal on the northwest, and Bhutan to the north.
+The corridor is located between Bangladesh to the southeast, Nepal on the northwest, and Bhutan to the north.
 Between Sikkim and Bhutan lies the Chumbi Valley Tibetan territory.
 The southern end of the Dolam plateau or Doklam tri boundary area slopes into the corridor.
 At the narrowest stretch, the corridor is generally formed by the Mechi River in the east; Nepal's Bhadrapur lies on the banks of the river.
 Further north the Mechi Bridge connects Mechinagar.

-Developments and strategic significance
+Vulnerability mitigation by India

+To mitigate its vulnerability India has undertaken several initiatives including enhanced security deployment and infrastructure development.
+To ensure seamless connectivity and military mobilisation, India has prioritised developing high-capacity infrastructure in and around the corridor, notably under the Bharatmala Pariyojana.
+Projects include: